-The following Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with Presto's interim unaudited condensed consolidated financial statements as and for the three months ended September 30, 2022 and 2021, and Presto's audited consolidated financial statements as of and for the years ended June 30, 2022 and 2021 and the related notes appearing elsewhere in this prospectus.
-This discussion contains forward-looking statements, within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, that involve risks and uncertainties.
+The following "Management's Discussion and Analysis of Financial Condition and Results of Operations" should be read in conjunction with our audited consolidated financial statements as of and for the years ended June 30, 2022 and 2021 and the related notes as set forth elsewhere in this prospectus.
+The discussion and analysis should also be read together with the unaudited pro forma condensed combined financial information in the section titled "Unaudited Pro Forma Condensed Combined Financial Information."
+This discussion contains forward-looking statements that involve risks and uncertainties.
 Presto's actual results could differ materially from such forward-looking statements.
-The Company does not undertake to update, revise or correct any of the forward-looking information unless required to do so under the federal securities laws.
-Readers are cautioned that such forward-looking statements should be read in conjunction with the Company's disclosures under the heading "Cautionary Statement Regarding Forward-Looking Statements" included in the this report.
+Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included in this prospectus.
 Additionally, Presto's historical results are not necessarily indicative of the results that may be expected in any future period.
 Amounts are presented in U.S. dollars.

-Unless the context otherwise requires, all references in this section to "we," "us," or "our" refers to the business and operations of E La Carte Inc. ("Legacy Presto") and its consolidated subsidiary prior to the Business Combination (defined below) and to Presto Automation Inc. ("Presto") and its subsidiaries following the Business Combination.
+Unless the context otherwise requires, all references in this section to "we," "us," or "our" refers to E La Carte, Inc. ("Legacy Presto") and its subsidiaries prior to the consummation of the Business Combination and New Presto following the consummation of the Business Combination.